growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ![delete11](./images/delete11.png)

-As you can see from the list of pages in the top page, if you delete the "/tutorial" page, the pages under the "/tutorial" page are also deleted.
+As you can see from the list of pages in the top page, if you delete the "/tutorial" page, the pages under the "/tutorial" page will also be deleted.

 ![delete12](./images/delete12.png)